Linguistic Bias in ChatGPT: Language Models Reinforce Dialect Discrimination: Study 2: Native speaker evaluation of output disparities

 \subsection{Qualitative Native Speaker Feedback}

-When soliciting native speaker feedback, we also asked annotators to provide free-text responses regarding their experience annotating the data.
+When soliciting native speaker feedback, we also asked annotators to provide free-text responses about their experience annotating the data.
 These responses indicated a wide range of attitudes regarding model responses to minoritized varieties.\looseness=-1

 Several annotators expressed surprise that the models performed as well as they did.
 One Jamaican English speaker was ``kind of impressed that ChatGPT could understand that much from Jamaican [patois].''
 A Nigerian English speaker reported being ``glad chatgpt is almost thinking and responding like people like me,'' while another ``had a really good time'' and ``was really surprised that was coming from chatGPT.''
 Feedback from SAE and SBE speakers was generally positive, though some noted that the responses felt ``excessively friendly,'' ``very formal,'' or ``somewhat stilted.''\looseness=-1